NIC0NIC0NI/QT-gui-toys/README.md

 ### Cross-platform

-Compilation on different platforms should be tested.
+Different desktop platforms should be tested.

 ### Rich text support